Here is a conversational evangelism tip I use on a frequent basis: I dig for the question that is behind the question, emotion, or statement.

 He has no desire at this point to put a stake in the ground and claim any religious system for himself.

-His quest was not one for truth.
+His quest is not one for truth at the moment, but learning.

 In the end